kmdsbng/capistrano_override_files/README.md

 ```

-This library depend on capistrano-multistage.
+This library depend on capistrano-ext (use multistage).

 This project rocks and uses MIT-LICENSE.